-I am the manager of the Learning Technologies group in the Taylor Institute for Teaching and Learning, at the University of Calgary.
+I am Associate Director, Learning Technologies & Design, in the Taylor Institute for Teaching and Learning at the University of Calgary.
+My portfolio includes the Learning Technologies Group and the Learning & Instructional Design Group, as well as our graduate student Learning Technology Coaches.
 I am fortunate to work with an absolutely amazing team, and am constantly inspired and impressed by the work they do.
 Which means that I have the best job on campus.

 From the Official Staff Bio™:

-D’Arcy leads the learning technologies group in finding and developing technology platforms that enhance student learning, and in collaborating with instructors and faculty leadership to adopt and support new learning technologies.
+D’Arcy leads the Learning Technologies & Design Team in finding and developing technology platforms that enhance student learning, and in collaborating with instructors and faculty leadership to adopt and support new learning technologies.

 He has spent the bulk of his career at the University of Calgary.
 He started as a web and multimedia developer, building the first online courses in the Faculty of Nursing, before moving into the role of education technology consultant at the Teaching and Learning Centre, and then IT partner.
 He holds bachelor’s degrees in zoology and education, and completed his master’s in educational technology in 2013.